tytydraco/yessleep/out/Were_a_family_of_Satanists_And_Were_being_haunted_for_it.md

 I will say.
 She had an eye for the morbid.
 I've walked in on her clay covered hands- on the large desk stood at the center of her room, there was a still-wet statue of a man.
 Knelt with both hands to the sky.
 A cross in his vice grip.
 And beneath him, lied a mountain of parts.
 Human- animal, you name it.
 In exquisite detail.
 Every last crevice.
 Only blending into lumps where flesh naturally would in that circumstance.

 Tommy...
 I'd grown paranoid with.
-He sleept in our room most nights.
+He slept in our room most nights.

 We'd searched the house.
 We'd search it every day.
 We'd installed security.
 And considered asking all of our kids to sleep in our room.
 Ultimately decided against it.